pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/74 💍 Brand Userables/03 💍📱 Userable lost phone.md

     Consider a scenario where a senior person is returning home alone and accidentally leaves their bag 👜 on a taxi 🚖, with the home keys and the phone inside in silent mode.
     * Because the phone is in silent mode, its useless to call the phone.
     * Nowadays, we don't memorize phone numbers, so the person can't call a relative.
-    * FindMy apps and [UWB tags 📺](<../../../2 🏔️ Landscape/3 🌳 Ambient landscape/02 🔑 Smart Keys/11 📺 Apple Key UWB.md>)  can't help, because the owner typically needs another of his authenticated devices (e.g., a phone, a tablet, or laptop).
+    * FindMy apps (e.g., Apple) and [UWB tags 📺](<../../../2 🏔️ Landscape/3 🌳 Ambient landscape/02 🔑 Smart Keys/11 📺 Apple Key UWB.md>)  can't help, because the owner typically needs another of his authenticated devices (e.g., a phone, a tablet, or laptop).

-    With NLWeb, the person can ask anyone else to use their [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>) and [tap 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/04 🧑‍🦰🔆 Wallet NFC tap.md>) one of the person's [Userable 💍 things](<01 💍 Userable thing.md>) (e.g., wedding ring, neckless, watch) in order to:
+    With NLWeb, the person can ask anyone else (e.g., the staff from a restaurant nearby) to use their [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>) and [tap 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/04 🧑‍🦰🔆 Wallet NFC tap.md>) one of the person's [Userable 💍 things](<01 💍 Userable thing.md>) (e.g., wedding ring, neckless, watch) in order to:
     - read their landing notes for memory tips,
     - authenticate to access their owner area (e.g., face scan),
     - call any of their emergency contacts,